sanchez1337/RecipeKeeper/README.md

 the code at your own risk, but if you happen to see it and perhaps have any suggestions on how to improve it, please let me know - I will very much appreciate it!
+<br><br>
+#TODO: Installation - will contain final deployment steps, this one has to go to
+section called Development(?)
 # Installation
 I will contain that whole project with a docker image so for now all you have to do